-As a precaution, we have secured the services of Experian to offer you a complimentary one-year membership of Experian's® IdentityWorksSM.
-This product provides you with identity detection and resolution of identity theft services.
-For more information on IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect yourself, please see the pages that follow this letter.
+As a precaution, we are offering a complimentary one-year membership in Experian's® IdentityWorksSM Credit 1B.
+This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+IdentityWorks Credit 1B will be completely free to you and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorks Credit 1B, including instructions on how to activate your complimentary membership as well as some additional steps you can take to help protect yourself, please see the additional information provided with this letter.